 Coping with life-limiting conditions is challenging and Beaumond House seeks to provide support and help that meets an individual’s needs.

-Our day-hospice offers support through our team of nurses and health care assistant, chaplains and volunteer helpers and befrienders.
+Our day-hospice offers support through our team of nurses and health care assistant, chaplains and volunteer helpers.
 We can also help with signposting to and liaising with other people and organisations who could help.
-There are a range of therapeutic activities offered including art, craft, complementary therapy and movement workshops.
+There are a range of therapeutic activities offered including art, craft, and movement workshops.
 Together these can help people feel better, able to cope, better manage their symptoms, provide peer support for others dealing with similar issues and reduce feelings of stress and isolation for patients and carers.

 Taking that first step through the door of a hospice can be difficult but day care is a happy, supportive atmosphere with lots of laughter.
 Food plays an important part in the day, with snacks and drinks always available and a good choice of a home cooked meal shared together.
 If you think day hospice may be helpful to you please telephone and ask to speak to the nurse in charge.

 Beaumond House provides a supportive palliative care service to people living in their own homes during the day and overnight.

 The Hospice at Home team provide care to enable patients to remain at home and maintain a comfortable quality of life in their own familiar surroundings.
 The team can help with personal care, emotional support and respite for carers and families at home.
 They will discuss your needs and preferences and develop a care plan for you.